Below you’ll find an overview of each of the 10 best Kanban software, with screenshots, feature overviews, and pricing.

 Here’s a summary of my evaluation criteria.
 These are things I look for when I evaluate any Kanban solution, and they’re also things to consider when you’re trying to find the right one for your kanban team:

 - User Interface (UI): Are the Kanban cards easy to read, manipulate, edit, search, and archive?
 Is the project roadmap obvious at a glance with real-time details, due date, and drill-down capabilities where needed?

 - Usability: Does the project management tool offer training, support, and wikis specific to lean work management and Kanban task cards specifically?
 Can you easily employ work-in-progress limits to keep users focused on what matters most?

 - Integrations: Kanban apps tend to work in conjunction with other workforce software, as they may not support every element of a team’s day-to-day.
 Is the tool easy to connect with other tools using an API?
-Does it work with common PM apps like Jira, Slack, Asana, GitHub, Google Drive, and LeanKit?
+Does it work with common PM apps like Jira software, Slack, Asana, GitHub, G Suite, and LeanKit?

 - Value for $: Does the Kanban tool pricing cover the features you would expect like a detailed board view with powerful filters and sorting?
 Does the tool cover the Kanban method as well as going above and beyond in additional features needed by agile teams?
 Is the pricing structure flexible, transparent, and scalable?

-- WIP limits – Can managers limit the number of work in progress items users can have to help prioritize tasks and focus their team?
+- WIP limits – Kanban feature to limit the number of work in progress items users can have to help prioritize tasks and focus their team.